jobu9395/habit-tracker/README.md

 `email-scripts/test-smtplib.py` is set up to send emails using Python's native `smtplib` library.
 To test out this file, run:

 `python email-scripts/test-smtplib.py`

-If using gmail, you need to generate an "app specific password".